-Simple Tips in managing a project using Microsoft Teams
+Simple Tips in managing a project with Microsoft Teams Channel Conversations

 Every organization has internal projects and possibly external projects with their partners, clients or customers.